 All text and image links lead to Amazon unless stated otherwise.
 All product scores are based on ProRec’s in-house scoring model

-The LG Gram series is known for its light and portable design, while also providing great features without making too many sacrifices that you typically see with a thin and light device.
+The LG Gram series is known for its light and portable design!
+The device is packed with excellent features without making too many sacrifices, which we typically see with more compact and lighter machines.
 The laptop comes with an 11th generation Intel core i5-1135G7, which is a 4 core 8 thread processor with a maximum turbo frequency of 4.2 GHz.
 It’s about 5 percent faster than the 10th generation i5 on its predecessor.
-When we ran benchmark tests, we found the performance of the LG to be significantly lower than the i7 on the ThinkPad, even though on paper it should only be 2 to 3 percent slower.
+When we ran benchmark tests, we found the performance of the LG to be about 52 percent lower than the i7 on the ThinkPad.
+It still managed most audio production workloads without any issues.

 You get 16GB of LPDDR4X 4266mhz RAM and 512 GB of SSD storage.
 Unfortunately, the RAM is a low powered variant of the regular DDR4 which means that it’s soldered on and doesn’t perform as well.
 Luckily, 16 GB should be enough to handle high workloads, as we didn’t notice the LG’s memory usage to exceed about 70%.
 512 GB of storage can be a bit limiting, so we recommend getting an external hard drive or SSD or even cloud storage to store your plugins, instruments and RAW files.